 Owned and run by the Veronelli family, Leon d’Oro B&B is located in the very heart of Pusiano, within a traditional courtyard shared with several other households, in a typically Italian ensemble of beauty and armony.
 In a few steps you will be on the shore of Lake Pusiano, a perfect spot to admire enchanting sunrises and sunsets, famously celebrated in poetry and painting by the likes of Giuseppe Parini and Giovanni Segantini.

 The beauty of the village and its privileged position at the centre of Lake Como and at the bottom of the slopes and the peaks of the Alps, offer an amazing set of opportunities to sport and nature enthusiasts, from hiking and cycling to canoeing, kayaking, climbing and paragliding.

 A little bit of history

-The choice of this name wanted to recreate an ideal connection with the tradition of hospitality of the structure.
+The choice to preserve the original name is a clear aim to continue the tradition of hospitality of the building.